What if you could get pre-approved by one of the world’s largest insurance providers?

-As mentioned above, MetLife offers a dizzying array of insurance products.
+As mentioned above, MetLife offers a dizzying array of insurance products and coverage options.
 In order to identify whether it could be your first-choice life insurance provider, we will analyze some of its most popular life insurance products.

 MetLife Term Life Insurance

 MetLife’s term-issue life insurance wins points for its simplicity.
-You can get a policy with a face amount of less than $100,000 without having to undergo a medical exam.
+You can get a policy with a death benefit of less than $100,000 without having to undergo a medical exam.
 This represents an easy way to secure a minimal amount of coverage for a set term – policies typically stipulate terms between 10 and 30 years.

 MetLife’s simplified term life insurance is ideal for people who need to get coverage fast – such as those undergoing divorce.
 In this case, it may be in the policyholder’s best interest to skip the exam and get a signed policy agreement so that alimony can be protected.

-However, considering the low face value MetLife’s no-exam term life insurance policy covers, it may not represent the kind of comprehensive coverage that you need.
-For higher face values, you’ll want to see a doctor and have some concrete medical data on-hand – in many cases, this can result in less expensive coverage.
+However, considering the low face value MetLife’s no-exam term life insurance policy covers, it may not represent the kind of comprehensive life insurance coverage that you need.
+For higher face values (death benefit), you’ll want to see a doctor and have some concrete medical data on-hand – in many cases, this can result in less expensive coverage.

 For instance, consider the following example rates – these would apply to a 35-year old male non-smoker eligible for Preferred Plus term life insurance rates: